nhamlin/MyLibrary/MyLibrary.Core/Extensions/EnumerableExtensions.md

 ---
 #### Contains&lt;TSource&gt;(TSource) : bool
-Returns whether the sequence has any elements that match the object.
+Returns whether the sequence has any elements that match the object
 ```csharp

 ```